Day for Night (The Tragically Hip album)

 Day for Night is the fourth studio album by the Canadian rock band The Tragically Hip.
 It is named for the film of the same name.

+Music and lyrics

+Musically, Day for Night is considered to be a continuation of "the same rock & roll fervor" of The Tragically Hip's previous album, Fully Completely.
+MacKenzie Wilson of AllMusic said of the album's lyrics: "Gordon Downie's signature lyrical mysteries are just as lush, but much more dark-spirited.
+And that's the intent, for he's looking for a listener to identify with his passionate wordplay, which is both sturdy and sensitive."

 Commercial performance

-The album was very successful in Canada, with domestic sales of 300,000 units within four days of its release.
+The album was very successful in Canada, with domestic sales of 300,000 units within four days of its release, while not seeing a U.S. release until February 14, 1995.
 It was the band's first album to debut at #1 on the Canadian Albums Chart.
-The album has been certified 6× platinum in Canada.
+The album has been certified 7× platinum in Canada.
 Promotional tours for the album included stints touring with The Rolling Stones and Page and Plant.
 In the Netherlands, Day for Night peaked at #70.

 Saturday Night Live

 The band appeared on Saturday Night Live in 1995, thanks in large part to the finagling of fellow Canadian and Kingston-area resident Dan Aykroyd.
 A fan of the band, Aykroyd appeared on the show just to introduce them, despite John Goodman being the host of the episode.
 The band performed two songs from Day for Night, "Grace, Too" and "Nautical Disaster".